RoKaTG/projet-ppn/README.md

 ## Important Notes
 1. This project is configured to compile and run using Intel's icx compiler due to dependencies on specific features like dgemm_batch from MKL, which are not supported by GCC.
 2. For optimal performance, it is recommended to run this on the fob1 cluster, specifically on a hsw0X node.
-3. If you are not on the cluster, a Docker container setup is provided in the docker/ directory for a compatible environment (NOT DONE YET !).
+3. If you are not on the cluster, a Docker container setup is provided in the docker/ directory for a compatible environment (Not tested yet !).

 Project made by :